-For gaseous and airborne particulates generated at the Dewey-Burdock Project, the staff determines if the applicant has demonstrated compliance with 10 CFR Part 40, Appendix A, Criterion 8, which requires milling operations to be conducted so that all airborne effluent releases are reduced to levels as low as is reasonably achievable (ALARA).
+For gaseous and airborne particulates generated at the Dewey-Burdock Project, the staff determines if the applicant has demonstrated compliance with 10 CFR Part 40, Appendix A, Criterion 8, which requires milling operations to be conducted so that all airborne effluent releases are reduced to levels ALARA.
 The applicant must also demonstrate that gaseous and airborne particulates comply with other relevant sections of 10 CFR Part 20 and 10 CFR Part 40.